The Rev’d Kenn Katona, Rector

 Sister Cassandra has been a member of the Anamchara Fellowship since 2004.
 At St. Barnabas’ she has a particular ministry to the sick and homebound.
-She is also a Stephen Minister.
+She is also a Stephen Minister Leader.
 Cassandra, a native of Virginia, has served in several leadership posts both in the Diocese of Southern Virginia and in the Diocese of New Jersey.
 She is retired from a varied secular career, including work as a paralegal in real estate title and escrow.
+She serves as Chaplain at St. Barnabas’ Episcopal Church and leads the Pastoral Care Group.

 Beth Winward, Parish Administrator